Protect your workloads in the cloud with Azure Defender

 The Microsoft Defender threat protection suite, Microsoft 365 Defender and Azure Defender, are integrated with Azure sentinel, Microsoft's security information and event management tool.
 With Azure Sentinel, you can bring all Microsoft Defender security analysis together in a single, unified view, reducing complexity and increasing visibility so your IT team can see what matters, and when it matters.

-In conclusion, Azure Defender provides unified, intelligent, and automated security to enable businesses to gain threat visibility, a critical security capability that every organization must have.
-In addition, Microsoft Defender's unified end-to-end protection is key to increasing resilience and preventing attacks.
+In conclusion, Azure Defender provides unified, intelligent, and automated security to enable businesses to gain threat visibility - a critical security capability that every organization must have.
+Additionally, Microsoft Defender's unified end-to-end protection is key to increasing resilience and preventing attacks.

 At Softeng, we are committed to providing solutions to our clients and offering them our experience in this area, so we encourage you to follow our blog where we will continue to inform you about the security tools and solutions that we can offer you.

-Want to learn more about Azure Defender?
+Do you want to know more about Azure Defender?
 Contact us!